 Do you have longer to spend in Paris?
 How about considering a day trip to Versailles to admire the palace there?

-Think someone else might like this Paris in 3 days itinerary?
+Think someone else might like this 3 day Paris itinerary?
 Don’t forget to share it!